What is a lead scoring model?

-To create your lead scoring model, you will need to identify key actions that leads take and categorize them according to each of these stages.
-Then you can determine the proper amount of points to assign each action for your lead scoring automation workflow.
+To create your lead scoring model, identify key actions that leads take and categorize them into these stages.
+After, determine the proper amount of points to assign to each action for your lead-scoring automation workflow.

-Awareness is the very top of the acquisition funnel.
-It consists of the very first actions users take when they visit your site.
+Awareness is at the very top of the acquisition funnel: the very first actions users take when they visit your site.

-In the case of lead scoring for known contacts, this is usually indicated by signing up for your email list.
-You could also include people who give you their email address from an event or for a contest.
+When lead scoring of known contacts, this is usually signing up for your email list.
+You can also include people who give you their email addresses at events or to enter a contest.

-For the actions that fall into this first step, you can assign them a relatively small number of points (e.g. 5 or 10) to get them started in your lead scoring model.
+These actions are typically worth a relatively small number of points (e.g. 5 or 10) of your lead scoring model.

-In this stage, contacts have moved beyond the point of just being aware of your business to actually engaging and showing real interest.
-Actions at this stage might include:
+At this stage, contacts move beyond just having heard about your business to actually engaging and showing real interest.
+Actions at this stage include:

-- Frequently engaging with your email campaigns or newsletter (e.g. clicked on your 3 previous emails)
+- Frequently engaging with your email campaigns (e.g. opened your last 3 newsletters)

 Actions in this stage should receive more points than the previous (e.g. 10 or 20) because they show a higher level of interest in your business.

 This is the final stage before conversion.
-It is usually the point at which leads have realized they need a solution and are researching their options.
-Exploration actions would probably include:
+Typically, it’s the point when leads realize they need a solution and are researching their options.
+Exploration actions include: